Back to All Events

 • Jane Addams Hull-House Museum 800 South Halsted Street Chicago, IL, 60607 United States (map)

-Join the Black chamber music ensemble D-Composed as they create an evening of music and meditation celebrating the work of Black composers.
-This restorative musical experience will be accompanied by a reading room dedicated to narratives of Black theatre history at Hull-House, curated by theatre artist Ericka Ratcliff.
+Join the Black chamber music ensemble D-Composed and legendary Chicago actor Cheryl Lynn Bruce as they create an evening of music and meditation celebrating the work of Black composers and theatre artists.
+This restorative musical experience will be accompanied by a reading room dedicated to narratives of Black theatre history at Hull-House, activated by theatre artist Ericka Ratcliff.

 D-composed is a Chicago-based Black chamber music collective that celebrates Black culture and creativity through the music of Black composers.
 They aim to make classical music experiences inclusive and reflective of the Black experience by intentionally creating experiences that meet their community where they are.